Master Services Agreement (MSA)

 This Schedule applies only if referenced on an Order for a designated customer or site.

-- Payment Method.
+1. Payment Method.
 Recurring fees must be paid via ACH autopay.
-Cards may be accepted for one-time payments at Provider discretion.
+Cards may be accepted for one-time payments at the Provider’s discretion.

-- Prepayment.
-First month of recurring fees plus any one-time onboarding fees are due at Order execution.
+2. Prepayment.
+The first month of recurring fees, plus any one-time onboarding fees, is due at the Time of Order execution.

-- Security Deposit.
-At Provider discretion, Customer will maintain a refundable deposit equal to one month of recurring fees, applied to the final invoice if account is in good standing.
+3. Security Deposit.
+At the Provider’s discretion, the Customer will maintain a refundable deposit equal to one month of recurring fees, which will be applied to the final invoice if the account is in good standing.

-- Short-Pay and Chargebacks.
-Customer agrees to follow the dispute process in Section 5.3 prior to any short-pay or chargeback.
+4. Short-Pay and Chargebacks.
+The customer agrees to follow the dispute process outlined in Section 5.3 before initiating any short-pay or chargeback.
 Unauthorized chargebacks constitute a material breach and may result in immediate suspension after notice.

-- Costs.
-Customer is responsible for actual third-party dispute fees and reasonable administrative costs.
+5. Costs.
+Customer is responsible for actual third-party dispute fees and reasonable administrative expenses.
 Any liquidated amount stated is intended as a reasonable pre-estimate of costs and not a penalty.

-- Termination for Nonpayment.
-If undisputed amounts remain unpaid 10 days after suspension, Provider may terminate the affected Order on written notice and accelerate unpaid amounts for the remainder of the current month.
+6. Termination for Nonpayment.
+If undisputed amounts remain unpaid 10 days after suspension, the Provider may terminate the affected Order upon written notice and accelerate the unpaid amounts for the remainder of the current month.

 Schedule E – Payment Authorization and Billing Profiles